LeMond Racing Cycles

-LeMond Racing Cycles is a bicycle company founded by Greg LeMond, the only American winner of the Tour de France.
+LeMond Racing Cycles is a bicycle company founded by Greg LeMond, who won the Tour de France three times.

 LeMond initially offered bicycle frames with a geometry based on the racing bikes he used in competition, with a longer top tube and wheelbase in an otherwise traditional lightweight steel frame.
 This was to stretch out the rider on the bicycle, with the intent of both lowering the frontal area presented to the wind, and optimizing power and stability.